BerndiVader/mmDisguiseCommand/README.md

 ```

 Disclaimer: Use the command skill to execute the "advd" or "advdisguise" as command.
-Followed from the <mob.uuid> and <mob.l.w> mobs world.
-Now followed by all the options that you also use in the /d ingame disguise command.
+Followed by <mob.uuid> and <mob.l.w> for the mobs world.
+Now use all the options that you also use in the /d ingame disguise command.

 Enjoy!